Local Plan Examination: Overview

 The Inspectors and Programme Officer

 The Secretary of State has appointed Laura Graham BSC MA MRTPI as the Inspector from the Planning Inspectorate to carry out an independent examination of the Local Plan.
 Her task is to establish whether the South Cambridgeshire Local Plan is ‘sound’, taking into consideration representations made during public consultation on the Proposed Submission South Cambridgeshire Local Plan between July and October 2013.
 She will then report on her findings, including advising if changes are needed to make the Local Plan sound.
 The Inspector is being assisted by an Assistant Inspector – Alan Wood MSC FRICS – and a Planning Officer – Laura O’Brien.

 Gloria Alexander is the Programme Officer who is assisting the Inspectors.
-Ms Alexander is currently unavailable, therefore all correspondence relating to the examination should be addressed to Annette Feeney (Interim Programme Officer):
+All correspondence relating to the examination should be via the Programme Officer:

 - email: email@example.com